Khadim's case

-Khadim's case refers to the kidnapping of Partha Pratim Roy Burman, Chairman & Managing Director of Khadim's Shoes, and his subsequent release after the payment of a ransom of ₹3.75 crore, some of which was reportedly used to fund the 9/11 attacks in America and the 13 December 2001 attack on Indian Parliament.
+Khadim's case refers to the 2001 kidnapping of Partha Pratim Roy Burman, chairman and managing director of Khadim's Shoes, and his subsequent release after the payment of a ransom of ₹3.75 crore, some of which was reportedly used to fund the 9/11 attacks in America and the 13 December 2001 attack on Indian Parliament.

 In 2009, Dubai don Aftab Ansari was found to be the mastermind in the kidnapping and extortion; he and four of his aides were sentenced to life imprisonment.
 In 2017, an additional eight people, including three Pakistani nationals, were found guilty in the kidnapping and sentenced to life imprisonment.

 Kidnap

 On 25 July 2001, Partha Pratim was kidnapped from C. N. Roy road in Tiljala, Calcutta in the eastern Indian state of West Bengal.
 He was shot at when he resisted and then held hostage in a secluded house in a village in North 24 Parganas district on the India-Bangladesh border.